steinnes/steinn.org/content/post/brute-force-still-going-strong.md

 While setting up this blog I was looking through my little VMs scattered around different cloud providers to find one which could serve as the A record for `steinn.org` and redirect traffic to `steinnes.github.io`.
-I found one of my (digital ocean)[https://www.digitalocean.com] droplets that I haven't used in a while so I was slightly surprised to see more than 100k lines in `/var/log/auth.log`.
+I logged on to one of my
+<a href="https://www.digitalocean.com">digital ocean</a> droplets that I haven't used in
+a while so I was slightly surprised to see more than 100k lines in `/var/log/auth.log`.

 <script type="text/javascript" src="https://asciinema.org/a/16270.js" id="asciicast-16270" async></script>